The Story Continues

 A link to Chapter 1 follows...

 Katharine Arness knew it wouldn't take them long to reach the Whitney.
-Lowering her gun a few inches, she shifted her gaze to Hank, a man whose work she admired since hearing him speak at the Global Earth Day celebration in Boston.
+Lowering her gun a few inches, she shifted her gaze to Hank, a man whose work she had followed and admired since first hearing him speak at the Global Earth Day celebration in Boston several years earlier.

 "You okay, Doc?" she asked.
 "I had to make sure you weren't in any danger."